juledwar/soufi/README.rst

 ====

 SoFi (Source Finder) is a library that finds downloadable URLs for source packages, given the binary package name and version.
+It will also create a compressed archive of multiple downloadable files, or save any existing downloadable archive.

 Currently supported finders are:
  - Debian OS packages
  - Ubuntu OS packages
+ - CentOS packages
+ - Alpine packages
  - NPM packages
  - Python sdists